-- (1) This section applies if a person- - (a) registers a motor vehicle for less than 1 year (the registration period); or - (b) renews the registration of a motor vehicle for less than 1 year (the renewal period).

-Note A CTP premium for a CTP policy must be paid-

-- (a) at registration (see Act, s 28); and - (b) at renewal of registration (see Act, s 29). - (2) The maximum CTP premium payable for a CTP policy for the vehicle must be worked out as follows:
+- (1) This section applies if a person- - (a) registers a motor vehicle for less than 1 year; or - (b) renews the registration of a motor vehicle for less than 1 year; or - (c) is issued with a trader's plate for less than 1 year. - Note A CTP premium for a CTP policy must be paid when- - (a) registering a vehicle (see Act, s 28); and - (b) renewing the registration of a vehicle (see Act, s 29); and - (c) when applying for a trader's plate (see Act, s 30). - (2) The maximum CTP premium payable for a CTP policy for the vehicle or plate must be worked out in accordance with the CTP premium guidelines.

-premium payable(\$) = $$\left(\text{annual CTP premium} \times \frac{N}{12} \right) + 0.75$$

-(3) In this section:

-N means the number of months (including any part of a month) in-

-- (a) for registration of a vehicle-the registration period; or - (b) for renewal of registration-the renewal period.

-12 Additional CTP premium payable if change in construction or use of vehicle page 6 Road Transport (Third-Party Insurance) Regulation 2008 R2 Effective: 02/12/08-04/06/09 02/12/08 additional CTP premium = $$\left((P2 - P1) \times \frac{N2}{N1} \right) + 0.25$$
+12 Additional CTP premium payable if change in construction or use of vehicle

-- (1) This section applies if- - (a) a CTP premium (the original premium) has been paid for a CTP policy (the original policy) for a motor vehicle; and - (b) a change is made in the construction or use of the motor vehicle; and - (c) because of the change, a higher CTP premium (the higher premium) than the original CTP premium would be payable if a new CTP policy were issued for the motor vehicle.

-(2) The owner of the motor vehicle is liable to pay an additional CTP premium, from the day of the change, worked out as follows:
+- (1) This section applies if- - (a) a CTP premium (the original premium) has been paid for a CTP policy for a motor vehicle; and - (b) a change is made in the construction or use of the motor vehicle; and - (c) because of the change, a higher CTP premium than the original premium would be payable if a new CTP policy were issued for the motor vehicle. - (2) The owner of the motor vehicle is liable to pay an additional CTP premium, starting on the day the change happens, worked out in accordance with the CTP premium guidelines.